nythrox/effects.js/README.md

   // write your program in direct style using the generator do notation const programDirectStyle = function*() {
-     const auth = yield dependency('auth') // dependency injection with Reader monad const mouseEvent = yield forEachInStream(click$) // run this every time the stream gets a new item const user = yield getUser(auth.userId) // await for async call const account = yield foreach(user.accounts) // for each account in the users list of accounts yield submitEvent(user, { type: 'clicked', details: mouseEvent, account }) // await for async call
+     const auth = yield dependency('auth') // dependency injection with Reader monad const mouseEvent = yield subscribe(click$) // run this every time the stream gets a new item const user = yield getUser(auth.userId) // await for async call const account = yield foreach(user.accounts) // for each account in the users list of accounts yield submitEvent(user, { type: 'clicked', details: mouseEvent, account }) // await for async call